-In its first year, the INHS spent \$28,620 on Inuit health in the eastern Arctic.
-With an Inuit population of roughly six thousand, this amounted to \$4.77 per person, a very small amount by any standards during this period.36 From the outset, the INHS also actively worked to limit the perception among Inuit that they had a right to free and unlimited medical and hospital services and that governmental funds were unlimited.
-In a letter to the Director of the Northern Administration and Lands Branch.
-Northern Affairs and National Resources, Dr. Moore wrote, "Medical and hospital care at public expense is not something [Inuit] can demand as a right ...
-[O]ur funds are not unlimited and must be distributed to the greatest possible advantage for those genuinely in need."37 There is no evidence, however, that Inuit had high expectations about the types of medical services that would or could be offered.
+In its first year, the INHS spent \$28,620 on Inuit health in the Eastern Arctic.
+With an Inuit population of roughly six thousand, this amounted to \$4.77 per person, a very small amount by any standards during this period.
+From the outset, the INHS also actively worked to limit the perception among Inuit that they had a right to free and unlimited medical and hospital services and that governmental funds were unlimited.
+In a letter to the Director of the Northern Administration and Lands Branch, Northern Affairs and National Resources, Dr. Moore wrote, "Medical and hospital care at public expense is not something [Inuit] can demand as a right ...
+[O] ur funds are not unlimited and must be distributed to the greatest possible advantage for those genuinely in need."
+There is no evidence, however, that Inuit had high expectations about the types of medical services that would or could be offered.
 The rhetoric appears to have been intended to reconfirm that staff would take fiscal limitations seriously.

-The government decided against building hospitals in the Qikiqtani Region in favour of outpost nursing stations in Kinngait and Kimmirut under the care of the INHS.
+The government decided against building hospitals in Qikiqtaaluk in favour of outpost nursing stations in Cape Dorset and Kimmirut under the care of the INHS.
 If staff at the nursing station determined specialized treatment was required, Inuit were flown out to southern hospitals, often to Quebec.
-Over time, the chain of INHS nursing stations offered more sophisticated care and grew to include stations in Iqaluit (1955), Sanirajak (1957), Cambridge Bay (1958), and Kuujjuarapik (1962).
+Over time, the chain of INHS nursing stations offered more sophisticated care and grew to include stations in Iqaluit (1955), Hall Beach (1957), Cambridge Bay (1958), and Kuujjuarapik (1962).
 Generally, two or three nurses staffed the stations, though at times a local priest or RCMP officer operated them.
-In remote areas in particular, nurses performed a variety of care, including some dentistry, mental health care, counselling, prenatal and postnatal care, local public health inspections, and laboratory technician work, including X-rays.
+In remote areas in particular, nurses performed a variety of care, including some dentistry, mental health care, counselling, pre- and postnatal care, local public health inspections, and laboratory technician work, including X-rays.
 In more populated communities, nurses would screen patients and perform diagnostic tests, and visiting specialists would consult.
 For example, the nurses at the public health clinic in Iqaluit often conducted preliminary screenings for eye health concerns on a request basis, and had the authority to order prescription glasses.
 Health specialists then followed up as needed.

 Nurses were also tasked with public health education focused on reducing preventable diseases and encouraging better infant health.
-A Royal Commission presentation by John S. Willis, appearing before the World Health Organization in 1962, explained:
+A Royal Commission presentation at the WHO on "Disease and Death in Canada's North" explained: